grz0zrg/fas/README.md

 ### Future

-The ongoing development is to improve analysis / synthesis algorithms with Soundpipe library and implement new type of synthesis like spectral (through fft, not additive) with the help of the essentia framework (a C essentia wrapper is available).
+The ongoing development is to improve analysis / synthesis algorithms with Soundpipe library and implement new type of synthesis / effects.

-There is also minor architectural work to do, especially better handling of effects settings data.
+There is also minor architectural work to do, especially some cleaning and better handling of channel settings.

 ### OSC